-The rise of the athleisure trend26 Apr 2019
+The rise of the athleisure trend

 In case you missed it, the London Marathon is this weekend.
 What does that have to do with fashion?
 Everything, it turns out.
 As millions of professional and amateur athletes prepare to take to the streets of London clad in their activewear, I’ve been thinking about the place the athleisure trend holds in the high fashion collections of right now.